-- Tops: School issued t-shirts, polos (chorus,band, etc.) or team wear items (jerseys, team shirt, other team apparel, etc.) are acceptable on spirit days. - Bottoms: School uniform bottoms are still required on Spirit Days.
-Pants should be worn at the natural waistline. - Footwear: Shoes should be worn at all times and should be sturdy and safe (for example, sandals and athletic shoes are acceptable).
-Flip flops, house slippers and slides are not to be worn on campus or at CCS events or activities off campus unless specifically approved.
+- Tops: School-issued t-shirts, polos (chorus, band, etc.) or team wear items (jerseys, team shirts, other team apparel, etc.) are acceptable on spirit days. - Lower Apparel: School uniform bottoms are still required on Spirit Days.
+Pants should be worn at the natural waistline.
+When jeans are allowed they must not be tight fitting and without rips, tears, or holes.

+• Footwear: Shoes should be worn at all times and should be sturdy and safe (for example, sandals and athletic shoes are acceptable).
+Flip flops, house slippers, and slides are not to be worn on campus or at CCS events or activities off campus unless specifically approved.